Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/keyboard.md

 ## Functions
 !!!
 Tip
     Different players use different keys for specific actions!
-But it is possible to get key assigned to the action from Gothic.ini.
+However, it is possible to get key assigned to the action from Gothic.ini.
 See [Ini access](ini_access.md#key-functions)
 ### MEM_KeyState
 Returns the state of the `key`.
 ```dae